 - Nominations must be received by March 31 each year.

 - The award will be presented at an event held within three months of the application closing date.

-Each qualifying entry will be considered in competition with all others by an independent panel of judges that will be appointed annually.
 The panel will comprise of an appropriate balance of experienced and knowledgeable professionals with expertise in either the field of journalism or investment/financial services: